Leadership matters because people matter

 Founder, President and Chair

 Stan Adachi is the founder of the Red String Foundation.
-The Foundation, which started out as just an idea on how best to carry forward the ideals and vision of his family, took over a year to design and establish.
+The foundation, which started out as just an idea on how best to carry forward the heritage, ideals, and vision of his family, took over a year to design and establish.

 Prior to establishing the Foundation, Stan worked at the Boeing Company as the Divisional Executive Director of Quality for Boeing Global Services until his retirement in 2018.
 During his 32-year tenure at Boeing, Stan worked in many different senior leadership capacities including Divisional Executive Director for Boeing Defense, Space, and Security (BDS) Supplier Quality, Executive Director BDS Supplier Management, and other various senior leadership roles in Program Management and Engineering.